3d-partons/partons/doc/markdown/partons_on_linux.md

 sudo apt-get install libeigen3-dev libcln-dev libsfml-dev libqt4-dev libqt4-sql-mysql root-system
 ~~~~~~~~~~~~~

-You can use any of your favourite dpkg front-ends (apt, aptitude, apt-get...), but be sure that it installs recommended packages as dependencies.
+You can use any of your favorite dpkg front-ends (apt, aptitude, apt-get...), but be sure that it installs recommended packages as dependencies.
 In particular, we need the MathMore module of ROOT (package `libroot-math-mathmore-dev`).

 On Debian, you might want to use `su -` to switch to `root` first, instead of the ubuntu way of using `sudo` directly from your current user.